agility-game/infrastructure/300/500/100/README.md

 # 100 - GitHub for Source Code Management

+## 100 - GitLab Configuration File in GitHub

 GitLab automatically enables CI/CD pipelines for new projects.
 It's just a matter of adding a new configuration file called ```.gitlab-ci.yml``` to your GitHub code repository (https://github.com/agility-game/agility-game) with instructions for GitLab on what to run.

 So simply create the following basic workflow in the root directory of your ```agility-game/agility-game``` repository and commit it: